FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_systemUsers/c_st_real_users.md

 >
 > The specified real user needs to added in a password vault file.
 For more information, refer to Add a user to a password vault.

-When <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> is running on a Windows platform, the *Password Files* page provides an additional option to specify password vaults.
+When {{< SecureTransport/componentshortname  >}} is running on a Windows platform, the *Password Files* page provides an additional option to specify password vaults.
 A password vault stores user names and passwords of real users on Windows, is used to mimic virtual users on Windows, and is applicable only for Windows.
 See <a href="../t_st_passwordfiles#top" class="MCXref xref">Manage password files</a>